parkinsons-toolkit/app-content/pages-content/managing-symptoms/five-senses.md

 # 5 Senses

-## Overview
-- **Smell**: many people with Parkinson’s experience smell loss or reduced sense of smell.
+- **Smell:** many people with Parkinson’s experience smell loss or a reduction in their sense of smell.
-- **Taste**: closely linked with smell, some notice taste changes.
+- **Taste:** taste is closely linked with smell.
+Some people with Parkinson’s notice changes in their sense of taste.
-- **Touch**: not directly affected by Parkinson’s, but peripheral neuropathy and increased pain/sensitivity may occur.
+- **Touch:** touch is not directly affected by Parkinson’s.
+People with Parkinson’s can have peripheral neuropathy (a nerve condition) which may be related to treatment of Parkinson’s.
+You might also have increased sensitivity and pain.
-- **Sight**: may include difficulty focusing, double vision, dry eyes, or changes in colour perception.
-Parkinson’s does not cause complete sight loss.
+- **Sight:** some people with Parkinson’s experience problems with focusing, seeing two of something (double vision), dry eyes, or changes to how they see colour.
+Parkinson’s is not known to cause loss of sight.
-- **Hearing**: mixed research results; hearing loss is mainly age-related.
+- **Hearing:** research has so far shown mixed results about changes to hearing in Parkinson’s.
+Hearing loss is associated with increasing age.

-Sensory changes are important to identify for **safety reasons**, particularly if you drive.
+Sensory changes are important to identify for safety reasons, particularly if you drive.

 ---

 ## What might be causing it?

 ### Smell & Taste
-- Can be directly affected by Parkinson’s
-- Other causes: smoking, infections (sinusitis, Covid-19), nasal polyps
+As described above, smell and taste changes can be directly caused by Parkinson’s.
+Other causes include smoking, past or present infections (e.g. sinusitis, Covid-19), and nasal polyps.

 ### Touch
-- Pain and sensitivity may change with Parkinson’s medication (see *Pain* section)
+Pain and sensitivity caused by Parkinson’s may change in response to Parkinson’s medication.
+For more information see our <a href="/learn/managing-symptoms/pain" class="internal-link">_Pain_</a> page.

-- **Peripheral neuropathy** can cause tingling, reduced sensation, or pain in hands/feet
+Peripheral Neuropathy is a nerve condition that can cause symptoms such as reduced sensation, pain or tingling in hands and/or feet.
+There are _many_ causes of peripheral neuropathy.
+These include:
+- Diabetes
+- Long-term alcohol use
-  - Causes include: diabetes, long-term alcohol use, vitamin B12 deficiency
+- Nutrient deficiencies (e.g. vitamin B12 deficiency)

+There may be an association between Parkinson’s and peripheral neuropathy, but it is not fully understood.
+This may relate to long-term use of Parkinson’s medication and low vitamin B12 levels.

-  - More common in people receiving *intraduodenal gel infusion (duodopa)*
+It is more common in people receiving medication directly into the gut via a feeding tube (intraduodenal gel infusion, ‘duodopa’).

-- Can also result from nerve damage or compression (injury, arthritis)
+Changes in sense of touch can also be the result of nerve damage or compression (e.g. from an injury or arthritis).
+This is often associated with pain.

 ### Sight
-- Eye movement slowing → double vision
-- Reduced blinking → dry eyes, difficulty focusing
-- Eyelid spasms (blepharospasm) → involuntary eye closure
-- Low dopamine → duller or similar-looking colours
+Parkinson’s can cause sight changes in a number of ways, but many people have no problems with their sight.
+- Slowing of eye movements can mean eyes don’t move together as well, leading to double vision.
+- Slowing of eye lid movement means less blinking.
+This can cause dry, irritated eyes or difficulty focusing.
+- Spasms of the eyelid muscles can cause involuntary eye closure, called blepharospasm.
+- Involuntary movements can affect the eye lids leading to involuntary eye closure.
+- Some parts of the eye (retinal cells) need dopamine for colour vision.
+Low levels of dopamine in Parkinson’s can cause colours to look subtly dull or similar to one another.
-- Parkinson’s medications may cause dry eyes
+- Some medication used in Parkinson’s can cause dry eyes.
-- Other causes of vision changes: cataracts, glaucoma, macular degeneration
-- Parkinson’s does not usually cause sudden vision loss
+- Seeing things that aren’t there is covered separately – see the <a href="/learn/managing-symptoms/hallucinations" class="internal-link">_Hallucinations_</a> page.

+These sight changes can also be caused by a range of other conditions.
+Parkinson’s does not tend to cause sudden sight changes.
+Slow loss of vision is most likely due to eye conditions, such as cataracts, glaucoma or macular degeneration.

 ### Hearing
-- Age-related hearing loss (presbycusis) is common
-- Parkinson’s may affect:
-  - Sound detection
-  - Processing multiple voices, especially when stressed or tired
-- Other causes: ear wax, infections, age-related decline
+A slow deterioration in hearing is common with increasing age.
+It is possible that Parkinson’s may affect:
+- Hearing sound.
+Research is ongoing to understand this more.
+- Processing and understanding sound.
+Some people with Parkinson’s find it difficult to listen when multiple people are talking at once.
+This is made more difficult if you are stressed or tired.

+Parkinson’s is not known to cause sudden loss of hearing.
+Hearing difficulty can be caused by a range of other problems, such as build-up of ear wax, age-related hear loss (also known as _presbycusis_) or ear infections.

 ---

 ## What should I do about it?

-- **Gradual changes**:
-  - Routine assessment (optician for sight, hearing test via GP or optician, GP for other changes)
-- **Sudden significant changes**: urgent medical assessment
-- Don’t assume changes are only due to age or Parkinson’s
-- **Driving**:
-  - Check DVLA vision standards
-  - Notify DVLA if you do not meet required standards
+There are many things you can try for yourself, but there are times when you should seek professional advice.

+- Small gradual changes should be assessed **routinely**.
+  - You could go to the optician for sight changes.
+  - Some opticians offer hearing assessments.
+  - For other changes, see your GP and let your Parkinson’s specialist team know.
+- Sudden significant changes in sensory function should be assessed **urgently**.
+  - E.g. sudden loss of vision, sudden loss of touch-feeling in a limb

+If you have a new concern about sensory changes, don’t automatically blame it on your age or Parkinson’s.
+Your GP or Parkinson’s specialist team can assess if more tests are needed.

+If you are a driver, see the DVLA ‘standards of vision for driving’.
+You don’t need to notify the DVLA about changes in colour vision, or about long or short sightedness if you can meet these standards.
+If you have other problems with your sight, you should notify the DVLA.
+There is more guidance about this available on the<a href="https://www.gov.uk/driving-eyesight-rules" class="external-link" target="_blank" rel="noopener noreferrer">GOV.UK website</a>.

 ---

 ## What can I try for myself?

 ### If you have changes in smell and taste
-- Maintain a healthy weight (see *Eating Well* and *Weight & Appetite Loss*)
-- Use textures to make food enjoyable
+Although the changes in smell or taste in Parkinson’s cannot be cured, there are things to consider.
+- It is important to maintain a healthy body weight even if you don’t enjoy food as much.
+See the <a href="/learn/managing-symptoms/weight" class="internal-link">_Weight_</a> and <a href="/learn/living-with-parkinsons/optimising-wellbeing/eating-well" class="internal-link">_Eating Well_</a> pages for more information.
+If you can’t taste as well, perhaps there are different textures that can liven up your food?
-- Be cautious of food past its best (check dates, label once opened)
+- You might be less sensitive to food that has gone past its best.
+Keep an eye on the ‘best before’ dates and label food once opened.
-- Gas safety: service appliances regularly, consider gas detectors
-- Stop smoking
+- Safety at home: you may be less sensitive to the smell of a gas leak.
+Make sure gas appliances are serviced regularly and consider getting a gas detector.
+- If you smoke, consider stopping.

 ### If you have changes in vision
-- Regular eye checks with optician
-- Improve lighting; use night lights if vision is worse in dark
-- Large print or audio-books (libraries, RNIB)
-- Assistive technology (screen readers, talking clocks)
-- Over-the-counter eye drops/ointments for dry eyes (ask pharmacist)
-- Blink consciously to reduce eye dryness
-- Safety:
-  - Take care with sharp objects, road crossing
-  - Prevent falls (remove rugs, manage steps – see *Balance & Falls*)
-  - Follow DVLA guidance for driving
+- Have your vision checked at your local optician if not done so recently.
+They might find correctable causes.
+They can also recommend referral to a low vision service for support with vision aids that can help.
+- Make sure there’s good lighting: vision is generally better with more light.
+If your vision is causing trouble getting around at night, try night lights.
+- Look for reading material in large print format.
+- If reading is difficult, how about audio books (often available from your local library) or podcasts?
+- The Royal National Institute of Blind People (RNIB) have a large selection of books in large print or as audio books and can also arrange subscription to magazines and newspapers in easy-to-read formats that are delivered to you (See More Information section at the end of this section).
+- Assistive technology is an ever-growing field.
+From screen readers for computers, through to talking clocks, there is much out there to ease the impact of sight loss.
+(See More Information at the end of this section).
+- If your eyes are dry, you can try eye drops and ointments over-the-counter.
+Ask your pharmacist for more advice.
+- Try to blink regularly.
+People with Parkinson’s often blink less without realising, so may need to make more of a conscious effort to blink.
+- Safety considerations: be aware of your safety both around the home (e.g. using sharp objects) and when out and about (e.g. crossing the road).
+  - Poor vision might affect your risk of having a fall, for example by tripping on a rug or misjudging the depth of steps.
+See Balance & Falls for tips on reducing this risk.

 ### If you have changes in hearing
-- Consider NHS or private hearing aids (smaller, better modern models)
-- Assistive technology: telecom devices, hearing loops, vibrating alarms, visual doorbells
+- Many hearing impairments can improve with hearing aids.
+The new models now available on the NHS are a great improvement on older versions.
+They have a range of types, they are smaller and neater, and they work better.
+These are usually arranged via referral by your GP to an audiology clinic.
+There are also many private providers (including some opticians) that can provide hearing aids.
+- Assistive technology can help to ease the impact of hearing loss, such as:
+  - Telecommunication devices
+  - Hearing loops
+  - Vibrating alarm clocks
+  - Visual doorbells
-- Ensure you can hear alarms (or use visual alternatives)
+- Safety considerations: can you hear alarms?
+If not, consider visual alarms.

 ### If you have changes in touch
-- Eat a varied diet to prevent deficiencies
+- Eat a varied diet to ensure adequate nutrient intake.
+See <a href="/learn/living-with-parkinsons/optimising-wellbeing/eating-well" class="internal-link">_Eating Well_</a> for more information.
-- Check skin regularly (especially hands and feet) for injuries
+- Be aware of your skin as you may be less sensitive to changes or injuries.
+Try to routinely check your skin, particularly on the hands and feet, for cuts or damage.
-- Be cautious with very hot or very cold objects (burn/frostbite risk)
+- Safety considerations: be careful with objects that are very hot or very cold as they could cause burns without you noticing.

-See *General Medical Advice* and *Reading, Writing & Technology* pages for additional tips.
+More general tips to maintain healthy eyes, ears, skin and feet are covered on the <a href="/learn/living-with-parkinsons/optimising-wellbeing/lifestyle-factors" class="internal-link">_Lifestyle Factors_</a> page.
+Practical advice to deal with the impact of sensory changes can also be found on the <a href="/learn/living-with-parkinsons/practical-advice/reading-writing-and-technology" class="internal-link">_Reading, Writing & Technology_</a> page.

 ---